playframework/playframework/documentation/manual/gettingStarted/IDE.md

 IntelliJ IDEA creates an empty application using SBT.

+Currently, for Play 2.4.x, instead of using the IntelliJ wizard to create a new project, we suggest that you create it using Activator and then Import it to IntelliJ.

 You can also import an existing Play project.

 To import a Play project: